localpreservation/presentations/2015-12-01-openlab-ignite.md

 3: Saving places that matter to people.

 Good stories about historic places are really about people.
-Historic preservation means saving places that matter to people.
 Historian Eric Sandweiss explained it neatly when he wrote:

 >“\[the history of a city street] means little if it’s not tied to the story of the farmer who sold the land, the developer who bought it from him, the families who campaigned to have it paved, the men who laid the asphalt, or the children who rode their bikes on it.”

 4: Changes in preservation from 1960 to 2015.

 Over 50 years have past since a group of civic-minded architects, activists and historians established Baltimore Heritage.
-In 1960, we fought against highways and urban renewal with mimeographed newsletters and sharply worded letters-to-the-editor.
+In 1960, we fought highways and urban renewal with mimeographed newsletters and sharply worded letters-to-the-editor.
 In 2015, we fight for revitalization with creative public programs, smartphone apps and social media.

 5: How do you save historic places?

 In most American cities, saving historic places starts with education.
-Preservation planners at understaffed public agencies teach coworkers, volunteer docents at a local historic site teach neighbors, and nonprofit advocates teach everyone we can.
+Preservation planners at public agencies teach coworkers, volunteer docents at a local historic site teach neighbors, and nonprofit advocates teach everyone we can.
 We teach people why old buildings matter and why it makes sense to fix them up.

 6: Laugh to keep from crying.
 Do what you can.

-When you feel like the weight of 16,000 vacant historic rowhouses is resting on your shoulders, it can be tough to feel like you are making a difference.
+When you feel the weight of 16,000 vacant rowhouses is resting on your shoulders, it can be tough to feel like you are making a difference.
 I often ask people: what do you get when you cross a program director, a volunteer manager, and a janitor?
 A typical situation in most nonprofit organizations.

 7: You use free and open tools.

 One of the most important lessons we have learned at Baltimore Heritage is that free digital tools are key to overcoming the limit of a small staff or budget.
 Open source projects like WordPress or Omeka empower us to connect with our neighbors.
-If we relied solely on costly, properietary tools, we could spend twice the money with half the difference.
+If we relied solely on costly, proprietary tools, we could spend twice the money with half the difference.

 8: Good news.
 You're not alone.